 Accuracy comparison

-This vignette compares the first-order consumer density update, selected with method = "euler", with the predictor-corrector update selected with method = "predictor_corrector", on the North Sea example model NS_params.
+This vignette compares the first-order consumer density update, selected with method = "euler", with the two second-order updates selected with method = "predictor_corrector" and method = "tr_bdf2", on the North Sea example model NS_params.

 The comparison is intentionally modest.
 It is meant as a reproducible smoke test for speed and time-step sensitivity, not as a comprehensive benchmark.

-We compare final consumer spectra against a smaller-time-step reference solution from the predictor-corrector method.
-Because both methods use the same spatial discretisation, this test is only about the time discretisation error on the fixed NS_params weight grid.
+We compare final consumer spectra against a smaller-time-step reference solution from the TR-BDF2 method.
+Because all methods use the same spatial discretisation, this test is only about the time discretisation error on the fixed NS_params weight grid.

 Code